Sample FAQ: Lip-ties

 D) When to be concerned

 Some mothers notice that their baby breastfeeds with the top lip folded or curled inwards into the mouth.
 The normal lip position is flat or curled outward on the areola and breast.

 If you notice an inward curl, ensure that your baby is latching properly with a wide-open mouth.
 If you cannot uncurl the lip with your fingers or cannot lift the lip away from the gum, the baby should be checked by a qualified person such as a pediatric dentist or a physician-specialist.

-In very rare cases, a severe lip-tie can affect the bone of the upper gum and the movement and shape of the upper lip (Heo 2018).
+In very rare cases, a severe lip-tie can affect the movement and shape of the upper lip and the bone of the upper gum (Heo 2018).

 Delli K, Livas C, Sculean A, et al. Facts and myths regarding the maxillary midline frenum and its treatment: a systematic review of the literature.
 Quintessence Int.
 2013 Feb;44(2):177-87

 Heo W, Ahn HC.
 Upper lip tie wrapping into the hard palate and anterior premaxilla causing alveolar hypoplasia.
 Arch Craniofac Surg.
 2018 Mar;19(1):48-50.

 Kotlow LA.
 Diagnosing and understanding the maxillary lip-tie (superior labial, the maxillary labial frenum) as it relates to breastfeeding.
 J Hum Lact.
 2013 Nov;29(4):458-64

 Messner AH, Walsh J, Rosenfeld RM, et al. Clinical Consensus Statement: Ankyloglossia in Children.
 Otolaryngol Head Neck Surg.
 2020 Apr 14:194599820915457